ory/docs/docs/ecosystem/contributing.md

 ### Models

 Models should have a descriptive title, a body, and be camelCase.
-It is good practice to scope the model where needed.
+It's good practice to scope the model where needed.

 ```go